97harsh/CS640-UBCOCEAN-Competition/README.md

 | CLAM               | cTranspath               | 74.09 (7.3)                    |
 | Graph Transformer  | Resnet18                 | 68.5 (3.8)                     |
 | Graph Transformer  | cTranspath               | **77.3** (5.7)                 |

+## Conclusion
+The final model comprised an ensemble of models generated in each fold within the Graph Transformer architecture.
+Our model got balanced accuracy of 75%